buraknurerdem/Spring2023-ProjectPart0/README.md

 You are expected to briefly explain the game you are planning to develop for the project in 2-3 paragraphs.
 Discuss the basics of the game, mechanics, objects, etc.

 This part is not graded.
 This is a chance for you to get feedback on the idea before you start.
+Create a new markdown file for your text.